wkrippne/push-swap/README.md

 two stacks.
 The instruction set is defined below.
 This program outputs a program in push_swap instructions that sorts the input integers.

-> ⚠️ **Warning**: Don't copy/paste anything you don't understand: it's bad for you, and for the school.

 ## Instruction set

 For the following instructions, if the instruction is not possible, the part of